GaneshGD23/Assignment---13-KNN/README.md

 # Assignment-13-KNN

-Import the datasets and libraries
+1)Import the datasets and libraries

-Data filtering and standardization
+2)Data filtering and standardization

-Buliding the model
+3)Buliding the model

-Checking the model
+4)Checking the model

-Finding optimal number of neighbours and plotting them
+5)Finding optimal number of neighbours and plotting them

-Predicting the model value
+6)Predicting the model value